Slavery in Britain: Transportation

 Numerous Highland Jacobite supporters, captured in the aftermath of the Battle of Culloden and rigorous Government sweeps of the Highlands, were imprisoned on ships on the River Thames.
 Some were sentenced to transportation to the Carolinas as indentured servants.

-Slavery and bondage in Scottish collieries
+"Slavery and bondage" in Scottish collieries

 For nearly two hundred years in the history of coal mining in Scotland, miners were bonded to their "maisters" by a 1606 Act "Anent Coalyers and Salters".
+While this was loosely referred to as "slavery", this was not actual chattel slavery, in which people could be legally bought, owned and sold, but rather a form of forced labor and serfdom.

 The Colliers and Salters (Scotland) Act 1775 stated that "many colliers and salters are in a state of slavery and bondage" and announced emancipation; those starting work after 1 July 1775 would not become slaves, while those already in a state of slavery could, after 7 or 10 years depending on their age, apply for a decree of the Sheriff Court granting their freedom.
 Few could afford this, until a further law in 1799 established their freedom and made this slavery and bondage illegal.